MikeDanaher/mikedanaher.github.io/_posts/2014-10-28-when-it-all-clicked.md

 By making that mistake, the idea of a leaky abstraction became clear.
 I understood what my mentor meant and I now know what to look for so as not to make that mistake again.
-Your abstracted object should be the only one that knows about it's inner structure.
+Your abstracted object should be the only one that knows about its inner structure.

-What's nice about both interfaces and abstraction is that they compliment each other quite well.
+What's nice about both interfaces and abstraction is that they complement each other quite well.
 If you want to test whether you have a clean abstraction, see if your object can be replaced by a mock object and still function.
 If you have clean boundaries and well defined interfaces, it should be trivial to